carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-loop-convert.rst

 ^^^^^^

-As range-based for loops are only available since OpenMP 5, this check should not been used on code with a compatibility requirements of OpenMP prior to version 5.
+As range-based for loops are only available since OpenMP 5, this check should not be used on code with a compatibility requirement of OpenMP prior to version 5.
 It is **intentional** that this check does not make any attempts to exclude incorrect diagnostics on OpenMP for loops prior to OpenMP 5.